Houston Car Accident Lawyer

-In Texas, most accident lawyers handle cases on a contingency fee basis, which means you only pay the attorney for their services if they are able to recover money for you.
+In Texas, most car accident attorneys handle cases on a contingency fee basis, which means you only pay the attorney for their services if they are able to recover money for you.
 If they don’t recover money for you, then the law firm will not charge you for their services.
-The great thing about the contingency fee structure is that you don’t need to pay anything up front to hire the attorney so anybody, regardless of financial status, can afford to hire a lawyer to handle their car accident case.
+The great thing about the contingency fee structure is that you don’t need to pay anything up front to hire the attorney, so anybody, regardless of financial status, can afford to hire a lawyer to handle their car accident case.

 How do Settlements for Car Accidents in Texas Work?